johnrsibert/JonzPandemic/index.md

 This the optimistic guess.
 The distribution is skewed, and the the upper tail is pretty big [see below](https://johnrsibert.github.io/JonzPandemic/#risk-of-death).
 The data also seem to show that the spread of the virus can be slowed by implementation of policies that aim to change individual behavior.
 Finally, the data seem to show that front-line health workers have learned how to improve treatment of the disease to reduce mortality.
 So while the situation seems scary, especially so as we move into winter, there is reason to be optimistic.
-It's no rocket science.
+It's not rocket science.
 We have known how to prevent the spread of disease since the 10th century when the Persian polymath Ibn Sina recommended confining sick people for 40 days.
 It didn't get really technical until we began to understand the immune system in the 20th century.
 After that we got rid of smallpox.
 I'm old enough to remember the great fear of polio in the 1950s.
 I know people who where afflicted with polio.
 Vaccines enabled us to stomp out smallpox and polio.
 Measles is going fast.
 We know how to protect ourselves with masks, we can slow the spread of infection, we can survive the infection if we get prompt care, and, best of all, a vaccine is in sight.
 So please have a look at this stuff, stay safe, and I'll see you all in person when we emerge into the light at the end of this tunnel.